United Nations Interim Administration Mission in Kosovo

 The UNMIK was established pursuant to Security Council Resolution 1244, which was passed on 10 June 1999.
 The Resolution authorised an international civil and military presence in the Federal Republic of Yugoslavia.
 In that Resolution, the UN decided to "[deploy] in Kosovo, under United Nations auspices, [an] international civil and security [presence]".

 The Assembly of Kosovo adopted the declaration of independence on 17 February 2008; Kosovo Serb parliamentarians boycotted the session.
-The declaration violates the eighth article of the Constitution of Serbia.
-Hence, it is illegal in Serbian constitutional law.
+Serbia considers the declaration to be illegal under its constitutional law as it violates the eighth article of the Constitution of Serbia.
+However, the International Court of Justice rendered an advisory opinion holding that Kosovo's declaration of independence was not in violation of international law nor of Security Council Resolution 1244.

 The UNMIK still exists today, but its day-to-day functions are relatively minor since Kosovo declared independence and adopted a new constitution, and following the creation of the European Union Rule of Law Mission in Kosovo (EULEX), which itself operates within the framework of Security Council Resolution 1244.
 EULEX assists and supports the Kosovo authorities in the rule of law area, specifically in the police, judiciary and customs areas.
 In September 2012, international supervision ended, and Kosovo became responsible for its own governance.